Manuel-GG-89/serverless-cqrs-es-core/README.md

 - note 3: For now, this project is intended to be deployed on AWS just for convenience, but with a little creativity, you can set it up entirely on-premises, or on a monolithic Linux server.
 In that case, you would have to implement by yourself an event bus that allows setting up simple distribution rules, a non-relational database (even json documents would work, it depends on each system), and an asynchronous API that allows connections via websocket and pub-sub communication model (I recommend Grapql).

+*** IMPORTANT TAKE:  FRONT-END DEVELOPERS who have used React Redux or any other design pattern based on Redux… this is more or less the same but applied to the back-end context.
+So it might be easier for them to understand the essence and mechanisms described here ***

 Theoretical framework: